Our Christmas Countdown Paper Chain

 14. Place quarters in candy machines at the mall, then stick around to watch the surprised faces.

 15. Drink hot chocolate with marshmallows and candy canes.

 16. Make holiday goodies for our neighbors.

-18. Wrap a gift for Jesus (let each person in the family decide on a gift they will give to Jesus this year.
-We put them together and wrap them up and open them up on Christmas to read them aloud.)
+18. Wrap a gift for Jesus.
+We encourage each person in the family to decide on a gift they will give to Jesus this year.
+We write out gift on a piece of paper and put them together in a box.
+We like to wrap the box and open it up on Christmas to read them all aloud.

-19. Have each child write a sincere thank you note to his or her teacher to deliver with their Christmas present.
+19. Have each child write a sincere thank you note to their teacher to deliver with their Christmas present.

 20. Read a Christmas story.

 21. Play Christmas games or a favorite board game.

 22. Sing carols at a nursing home (this takes some planning and is best with a few families together).